bibbox/app-cBioPortal/INSTALL-APP.md

 ![Screenshot01](assets/cBio_install1.png)

-Clicking "Install" will open a new window, as illustrated in the following figure.
+Clicking "Install App" will open a new window, as illustrated in the following figure.
 Here, you can define the necessary entries.
 Some fields come pre-filled with suggested options, and if left unchanged, these default values will be used as the entries.

 ![Screenshot02](assets/cBio_install2.png)